MoCsabi/WRO2025-FE-StormsNGR/Our Journey.md

 ### Aesthetic changes

 When working on the robot we realized a grave mistake we had made last year. **We did not give a name to our robot,** so we needed to change that as soon as possible.
-Since during testing our robot had a tendency tu bulldoze over things, we decided on naming it Dózer, from the world bulldózer, which just means bulldozer.
+Since during testing our robot had a tendency tu bulldoze over things, we decided on naming it Dózer, from the word bulldózer, which just means bulldozer.
 After coming up with the name we also wanted it to look the part, so we gave it a little shovel upfront and a license plate on the back.

 ---